microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

   - Pass: `2014-01-01`, `2015-10-01`, `2019-06-30`, `2022-02-01`.
   - Fail: `2015-01-01`, `2022-09-01`.

-Handling for prerelease versions:
+Handling for pre-release versions:

-- Constraints and versions containing prerelease identifiers are supported. i.e. `>=2015-10-01-preview` or `2015-10-01-preview`.
+- Constraints and versions containing pre-release identifiers are supported. i.e. `>=2015-10-01-preview` or `2015-10-01-preview`.
-- A version containing a prerelease identifer follows similar ordering to semantic versioning. i.e. `2015-10-01-preview` < `2015-10-01-preview.1` < `2015-10-01` < `2022-03-01-preview` < `2022-03-01`.
+- A version containing a pre-release identifier follows similar ordering to semantic versioning. i.e. `2015-10-01-preview` < `2015-10-01-preview.1` < `2015-10-01` < `2022-03-01-preview` < `2022-03-01`.
-- A constraint without a prerelease identifer will only match a stable version by default.
+- A constraint without a pre-release identifier will only match a stable version by default.
-  Set `includePrerelease` to `$True` to include prerelease versions.
+  Set `includePrerelease` to `$True` to include pre-;release versions.
   Alternatively use the `@pre` or `@prerelease` flag in a constraint.

 Reasons include: